lemire/javaewah/README.md

 For better performance, use a 64-bit JVM over
 64-bit CPUs when using the 64-bit scheme (javaewah.EWAHCompressedBitmap).
 The 32-bit version (javaewah32.EWAHCompressedBitmap32) should
 compress better but be comparatively slower.
+It is recommended however that you run your own benchmark.